Google greenlights ads with ‘blatant disinformation’ about voting by mail

 “We are proud of the work we have done and continue to do on election security,” Vicenzi said.
 “We’ve spent at least six figures in the past year and plan on spending even more than that going into November.”

-The decision by Google not to remove the material and the length of time it took to reach that decision raise questions about whether the technology giant is prepared to respond swiftly to election-related misinformation, said Shannon C. McGregor, a professor of political communication at the University of North Carolina.
+The decision by Google not to remove the material and the length of time it took to reach that decision raise questions about whether the technology giant is prepared to respond swiftly to election-related misinformation, said Shannon C. McGregor, an assistant professor of political communication at the University of North Carolina at Chapel Hill.

 “This is a really worrying warning sign,” McGregor said.
 “On its face, this is misleading users about the voting process.
 And if that’s what these platforms want to protect against, then this is the type of ad they should remove.”